rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 There are many similarities between what Jenkins does and what Tekton does.
 For example, both can be used to store pipeline definitions as code in a Git repository.
 Tekton is deployed as an operator in our cluster and allows users to define in YAML Pipeline and Task definitions.
 [Tekton Hub](https://hub.tekton.dev/) is a repository for sharing these YAML resources among the community, giving great reusability to standard workflows.

 Tekton is made up of number of YAML files each with a different purpose such as `Task` and `Pipeline`.
-These are then wrapped together in another YAML file (`PipelineRun`) which represents an instance of a `Pipeline` and a Workspace to create an instance of a pipeline
+These are then wrapped together in another YAML file (`PipelineRun`) which represents an instance of a `Pipeline` and a Workspace to create an instance of a pipeline.

 ![simple-tekkers-pipeline](./images/simple-tekkers-pipeline.png)